 The Support you Need for Recovery

-As a Partial Hospitalization Program, the Trauma Track treatment program includes therapy and therapeutic activities, ten hours a day, seven days a week, with shortened schedules on weekends.
+As part of our Partial Hospitalization Program, the Trauma Track Program includes therapy and therapeutic activities, ten hours a day, seven days a week, with shortened schedules on weekends.
 If you live locally, you return home each day after the program.
-Local patients may return home each day after program or, along with female patients from out of town, may stay at our Connections House.
-We can also assist with finding affordable local housing options for male patients attending EDCare.
+Local patients may return home each day after program or, along with patients from out of town, may stay at our Connections House.

-Patients in the Eating Disorder Trauma Track attend a specialty Trauma Group once a week.
+Patients in the eating disorder Trauma Program attend a specialty Trauma Group once a week.
 This group provides support with:

 - Acknowledging that the trauma exists